Bidirectional Consistency Models: Methods

 \subsection{Network Parameterization}

-We first describe our network parameterization.
-Our network takes in three arguments: 1) the sample $\rvx_t$ at time $t$ along the PF ODE, 2) the time step $t$, and 3) the target time step $u$, and outputs the sample at time $u$, i.e., $\rvx_u$.
+We first describe the network parameterization.
+Our network takes in three arguments: 1) the sample $\rvx_t$ at time $t$, 2) the current time step $t$, and 3) the target time step $u$, and outputs the sample at time $u$, i.e., $\rvx_u$.
 To achieve this, we directly expand the models used in Consistency Models (CMs) \citep{song2023consistency, song2023improved} with an extra argument $u$.
 In CMs, the networks first calculate Fourier embeddings \citep{tancik2020fourier} or positional embeddings \citep{NIPS2017_3f5ee243} for the time step $t$, followed by two dense layers.
 Here, we simply concatenate the embeddings of $t$ and $u$, and double the dimensionality of the dense layers correspondingly.